samesystem/graphql_rails/docs/components/controller.md

 ## decorating objects

-See ['Decorating controller responses']('components/decorator') for various options how you can decorate paginated responses
+See ['Decorating controller responses'](components/decorator) for various options how you can decorate paginated responses

 ## Rendering errors

 ### Rendering strings as errors

-The simples way to render error is to provide list of error messages, like this:
+The simplest way to render an error is to provide a list of error messages, like this:

 ```ruby
 class UsersController < GraphqlRails::Controller